n-chinmaya/n-chinmaya/README.md

 ### 👨‍💻 **About Me**

 I'm a passionate and detail-oriented Artificial Intelligence and Data Science student with a strong foundation in programming and problem-solving.
 I thrive on building intelligent systems that solve real-world challenges.
-When I'm not coding, you can find me enthusiastically supporting Bengaluru FC!
+When I'm not coding, you can find me enthusiastically supporting Indian Football & Bengaluru FC!

 ---